SecureApplication/mini-blog/README.md

 1. Navigate to the `client` directory into the mini-blog project using the `cd` command.
 2. Run the `npm start` to start the production server.
 3. The command `npm start` will automatically open the localhost website address `localhost:3000`.

+# Branches

+1. Check existent branches by running command `git branch`
+2. Switch branches by running command `git checkout name_of_the_branch`
+3. Note: The `main` and `insecure` branches contain vulnerabilities.
+Only `insecure` branch has vulnerabilities fix.
+4. Note: For a better experience keep `server` and `client` running while switching branches.